ccc159/RhinoPythonForVscode/README.md

 \!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements

 This is the client side of RhinoPython editor.
-To bridge it to Rhino you need a server to listen to VS Code editor, which is another plugin called [CodeListener](https://github.com/ccc159/CodeListener)
+To bridge it to Rhino you need a server to listen to VS Code editor, which is another plugin called [CodeListener](https://github.com/ccc159/CodeListener).

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:
+The following settings can be configured under **User Settings**:

-* `myExtension.enable`: enable/disable this extension
+* `RhinoPython.Enabled`: Enable/Disable this RhinoPython extension.
-* `myExtension.thing`: set to `blah` to do something
+* `RhinoPython.PreserveLog`: Specifies whether to keep the console log history or not.

 ## Known Issues

 - The debugger has not implemented yet.
 - Exceptions are now generally handled, in case of any unknown errors or exceptions please contact the author.

+> This release is in very early development and has not been fully tested.
+You are likely to expect different bugs or errors.

 ## Release Notes